naveenkrsh/movieSearch/README.md

 # Use Guide

-First off, clone the repository and then open project folder and run  `npm install`
+First , clone the repository and then open project folder and run
+`npm install`

 ### See In Action